4 Protestant Reformation & America

 Route of the Spanish Armada

 With Mary Queen of Scots dead and their hopes of an English alliance dashed, the spurned Spanish proceeded with plans to conquer England and overthrow Elizabeth.
 Philip II, the Hapsburg King of Spain, assembled the largest armada (navy) yet built.
 Under the Duke of Medina Sidonia, it sailed from Cadiz for the British Isles in 1588 hoping to pick up seasoned soldiers in the Low Countries.
-They encountered several obstacles in the English Channel, including excellent fortifications that Elizabeth’s father Henry had built along the coastline and, most importantly, bad weather.
+They encountered several obstacles in the English Channel, including fortifications that Elizabeth’s father Henry had built along the coastline and, most importantly, bad weather.
 England’s fledgling navy had cast-iron guns that, unlike Spain’s, didn’t overheat and they and the Dutch set fishing boats on fire and used them to set ablaze the larger Spanish ships (the floating torches were called hellebranders, hellburners or fireships).
-Elizabeth rallied the troops with a speech on the coast at Tilbury that English schoolchildren still recite, depicted in the red circle in the painting below.
+Mythologized in Protestant propaganda, Elizabeth had rallied the troops with a speech on the coast at Tilbury that English schoolchildren still recite, depicted in the red circle in the painting below (really the speech happened after the fact).
 After three weeks of high casualties in the Channel, the disastrous Spanish expedition finally ended with the Armada’s remnants sailing north all the way around Scotland and shipwrecking on the Irish coast.

 Elizabeth I & the Spanish Armada, Artist Unknown, n.d., Worshipful Society of Apothecaries of London